gv3Dev/NPM-Favorites/README.md

 - **Managing Favorites**:
   - Hover over a favorite package in the sidebar to remove it.
   - Click on the heart icon on any package page to toggle its favorite status.

+- **Searching Favorites**:
+  - Use the search bar in the sidebar to filter your favorite packages by name or description.

 ## Use Cases